ftsrg-edu/thesis-template-markdown/README.md

 [![Build status](https://travis-ci.org/FTSRG/thesis-template-markdown.svg?branch=master)](https://travis-ci.org/FTSRG/thesis-template-markdown)

-Markdown template for thesis works in the Budapest University of Technology and Economics.
+Markdown template for thesis works in the Budapest University of Technology and Economics. **This is an experimental work** and is only recommended for users experienced with _both Markdown and LaTeX_.

 Tested on Linux Mint 17.